-Prior to 2001, the State issued only GO debt.
+Prior to 2001, the State only issued GO bonded indebtedness.
 Such debt is usually considered to be the highest quality of all the various types of debt or debt-like instruments and usually carries the highest credit rating.
 Several factors contribute to the high rating including the legal protections inherent in constitutionally permitted debt, investor confidence in the pledge of the full faith and credit of the State and the presumption of the availability of the government's full resources.
 GO bonds are generally the most transparent of the various types of State debt obligations and typically carry the lowest interest cost.
-Estimates of the cost of holding a GO bond referendum are estimated by the Fiscal Research Division to be extremely modest and those costs to do not add substantially to the cost of the projects being financed.
+The Fiscal Research Division estimates that the costs of holding a GO bond referendum would be extremely modest and would not add substantially to the cost of the projects being financed.

-Special Indebtedness (as defined in G.S. §142-82), is a relatively recent financing vehicle employed by the State.
-Sometimes secured by a specific stream of revenues, a lease payment or financing agreement (and sometimes by a security interest in the project being financed), or totally unsecured, such obligations are paid from annual appropriated amounts for debt service.
-Depending upon the credit and structure, appropriation-supported debt is usually assessed an interest rate penalty approximating 25 basis points when compared with the State's GO bonds.
+Special Indebtedness (as defined in G.S. §142-82), is a commonly-used financing vehicle employed by most states and localities.
+Sometimes issued on an unsecured basis or secured by a specific stream of revenues, a lease payment or financing agreement (and sometimes by a security interest in the project being financed), such obligations are paid from annual appropriated amounts for debt service.
+Depending upon market conditions, additional credit support and structure, the financial markets usually assess an interest rate penalty of approximately 25 basis points for the State's appropriation-supported debt when compared with the State's GO bonds.
 This translates into approximately \$3.4 million of additional interest over the life of a typical \$100 million debt issue.
 Although modest, the interest rate penalty does increase the cost of the projects being financed.
 Most states have diversified their debt portfolios and utilize one or more of the various types of non-GO structures.
 However, the State of North Carolina has relied extensively on authorizing this type of financing since 2000.
-In affirming the State's rating in 2010, Fitch noted that "Over time the state has become more reliant on ...appropriation debt."
+In affirming the State's rating in 2013, Fitch noted that, "Over time the state has become more reliant on appropriation debt."

-The amount of the State's historic and projected outstanding appropriation-supported debt is shown below in Chart 5, with the percentage of appropriation-supported debt to total debt noted.
+The amount of the State's historic and projected outstanding appropriation-supported debt is shown below in Chart 5, with the percentage of appropriation-supported debt to total debt (including transportation debt) noted.